adicanto/dafne/doc/installation_and_work_flow.md

 ### 1. Installation <a name="installation"></a>

 The DAFNE framework itself is a header only library, and don't need to compile and install.
-To compile the examples, one can follow the instruction below:
+To compile the examples, one can follow the instructions below:

 ```
 mkdir build